What does California AB 1200 (Safer Cookware Act) require and does it protect your family?

 What this means for your family

-Every product scored on safety, efficacy & value - so you know which products to trust around california ab 1200 (safer cookware act).
+Every product scored on safety, efficacy, and usability - so you know which products to trust around california ab 1200 (safer cookware act).

 California AB 1200, the Safer Food Packaging and Cookware Act of 2021, is a California law that does two things: it bans PFAS in plant-fiber food packaging (effective January 2023) and requires cookware manufacturers selling products in California to disclose intentionally added chemicals on their websites (effective January 2023) and product labels (effective January 2024).
 It was the first US law to specifically mandate chemical transparency for cookware and to prohibit 'PFAS-free' claims on products that still contain PTFE or other PFAS compounds.